 Some property developers have obtained FIRB approval for their entire development in advance which means you don’t need to worry about it if you’re buying a newly-built unit.

 Now is the time to visit Australia and begin your search for a property.

-Make sure that you compare your properties to other properties that have sold outside of the development so you get a more accurate value.
+Make sure that you compare your properties to similar-sized properties that have sold outside of the development so you get a more accurate value.

 The problem is that the banks often don’t tell you if the valuation comes in short!

 They are not required by law to tell you and may only tell you if it affects your loan approval.